-COVID-19 recoveries pass 2,000, currently positive cases decrease - Salisbury Post
+UPDATED: COVID-19 cluster at private school did not impact students, classes - Salisbury Post

-By Natalie Anderson
+By Natalie Anderson and Carl Blankenship

 news@salisburypost.com

+“These cases do not affect our ability to hold in-person instruction, and we have plans in place for students and teachers to toggle to virtual learning/live instruction if the need arises,” Executive Director Maria Lowder said in a statement.
+“We are thankful for the flexibility of our students, staff and families as we work to keep everyone safe in the midst of COVID-19 changes and protocols.
+We miss our staff members who are currently out, but they are all doing well, and we look forward to having them back on campus once they are able to safely return.”

+According to the school, it is following the protocols set by health departments, the buildings are sanitized during the day and students and staff are “required to wear masks when social distancing is not an option.”

-SALISBURY — Tuesday’s countywide COVID-19 update showed recoveries rose by more than 40 and the number of currently positive cases significantly dropped from one day earlier.
+Tuesday’s countywide COVID-19 update, meanwhile, showed recoveries rose by more than 40 and the number of currently positive cases significantly dropped from one day earlier.

 After an additional 14 positive cases reported on Tuesday, the number of currently positive cases is now at 320 — a decrease of 35 from Monday.
 That brings the total number of cases in the county since March to 2,396.
 Additionally, recoveries have topped 2,000 and are currently at 2,023.

-Note: UPDATED: COVID-19 cluster at private school did not impact students, classes